Learn - Glossary

 Forecast Period.
 A 1Y/2Y/3Y/4Y/5Y control shared between the Planner and Reports, controlling how far ahead the running balance is projected, with each option extending through December 31 of the matching year ahead.
 Planner.

 Free plan.
-The no-payment plan, covering accounts, categories, items, the Planner, the Reports tab, History, Undo, manual transactions, and CSV/TSV/TXT upload.
+The no-payment plan, covering accounts, categories, flows, the Planner, the Reports tab, History, Undo, manual transactions, CSV/TSV/TXT upload, receipt scanning (10 scans included at sign-up), and all receipt reports.
 Subscription.

 From Account / To Account.
-The two account fields on a Transfer item; the From side debits, the To side credits, by the same amount.
-Items.
+The two account fields on a Transfer flow; the From side debits, the To side credits, by the same amount.
+Flows.

 Grid view.
 The Planner laid out as rows of events with a running-balance column for every account.
 Planner.

 History.
-The tab where every Resolve and every Delete is recorded, with an Undo Action button on each row; entries are kept for the current calendar year plus the previous five full years.
+The page where every Resolve and every Delete is recorded, with an Undo Action button in the toolbar that acts on the row you select; it is a tab in most budgets and the first entry in the More menu of a budget created from receipts.
+Entries are kept for the current calendar year plus the previous five full years.
 History and Undo.

 Icon Generation Credits.
 Credits you spend to generate custom category icons with AI (1 credit Fast, 2 Standard, 3 High Quality), with a 100-credit one-time signup bonus for new Premium subscribers and packs available to anyone (Premium not required to buy or use them).
 Subscription.

 Icon set.
-A curated collection of icons for items, accounts, and categories, applied per budget.
+A curated collection of icons for flows, accounts, and categories, applied per budget.
 Themes and Icons.

 Import hash.
-A short fingerprint computed for every bank-pulled or file-uploaded transaction, used to skip the same imported transaction on a re-pull or re-upload so it is not recorded twice on one item.
+A short fingerprint computed for every bank-pulled or file-uploaded transaction, used to skip the same imported transaction on a re-pull or re-upload so it is not recorded twice in the budget.
 Transactions.

 Income category.
 A category whose Type raises your account balance when an event resolves or a transaction is saved.
 Categories.

 Linked Accounts.
-The Settings card listing the banks you have linked through Plaid; tap the + button at the top right of the card to add another.
+The Settings card listing the banks you have linked through Plaid; once one is connected, tap the + button at the top right of the card to add another.
 Bank Linking.

 Manual transaction.
 A transaction you typed in by hand, as opposed to one pulled from a bank or uploaded from a file.
 Transactions.